go-swagger/go-swagger/swagger/README.md

 The request handler does the following things:

 1. Authenticate and authorize if necessary
+2. Validate the request data
-2. Bind the request data to the parameter struct based on the swagger schema
+3. Bind the request data to the parameter struct based on the swagger schema
-3. Validate the parameter struct based on the swagger schema
+4. Validate the parameter struct based on the swagger schema
-4. Produce a model or an error by invoking the operation interface
+5. Produce a model or an error by invoking the operation interface
-5. Create a response with status code etc based on the operation interface invocation result
+6. Create a response with status code etc based on the operation interface invocation result

 #### Authentication